Content studio and content creation

 Task: your first project

-After visiting Content Studio for the first time on a fresh sandbox, you’ll be welcomed with the following dialog:
+When visiting Content Studio for the first time, you’ll be welcomed with the following dialog:

 Content studio no available projects found dialog